About Haven

 The whole system runs on infrastructure I control, in code I wrote, with keys only users hold.

-I wanted a system where that ceiling doesn't exist because the architecture makes compliance technically impossible for the things that matter most.
+Haven exists to remove that ceiling at the architectural level — to make compliance technically impossible for the things that matter most.
 Your email content.
 Your message history.
 Your encryption keys.
 Haven cannot hand those over because it never has them.

 03. The technical approach